maxzheng/great-life-guide/README.rst

 1. Do the right thing.
 2. Be rock solid.

 Do the right thing is the fastest way to get what you want as the wrong way requires redo and some things can not be undone.
+Sometimes it's tempting to do the wrong things for a quick / short-term gain, but there are always consequences.
+In the long run, doing the right thing will give you everything that you want in the fastest way, so there is no need for shortcuts.

 Be rock solid is the safest way as there are many challenges and bad actors that will block you so it's important to believe in yourself, stand firmly behind your ideas, and never waver -- like a rock.